menu

 Also, in the Downtown West neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 34.3% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 97.3% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown West neighborhood have a highly unusual car ownership.
 41.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.2% of U.S. neighborhoods.

 Did you know that the Downtown West neighborhood has more Brazilian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.3% of this neighborhood's residents have Brazilian ancestry and 6.2% have Portuguese ancestry.